cnb0/learning-k8s/k8s.resources/CKAD/ckad-kubectl.md

 ```

 ### 7. State persistence - 8% ( Tasks - PV/PVC )
-- Understand PersistentVolumeClaims for storage
+- Understand pv and pvc for storage

 ```
  - Configure Pods and Containers